CSchink/frankly_social_media/README.md

 ## Usage

 First thing's first - why not create an account?
 Add all the relevant information to the account and then log back in and you will be presented with a full list of the posts from all users.

+After a successful login you will see the full list of posts in the main post feed.

-From there you may select an individual's profile name (@username) and navigate to their post feed.
+may select an individual's profile name (@username) and navigate to their post feed.
 You may also like and unlike any number of posts.

 ## Getting Started